 - Any assigned coursework with a fixed deadline that is not turned in on time may be reduced at least one letter grade.
 Assignments that are posted or turned in one week or more after the deadline will earn a maximum of half credit.
-No assignments will be graded if turned in two weeks after the deadline. - "I" grades (incomplete) will not be granted. - Students who don't show up for class the first week will be dropped from the class.
+No assignments will be graded if turned in two weeks after the deadline. - "I" grades (incomplete) will not be granted. - Students who don't show up for class the first week or don't complete the first assignment will be dropped from the class.